valarnet/valarnet-blog/posts/route-distinguisher-route-target-and-site-of-origin.md

 ##### Route Distinguishers (RD)
 Route distinguisher is an 8 byte (64 bit) value that gets appended to an IPv4 prefix to ensure routes are unique in the MPLS backbone.

 A format that is often used to represent an RD is *ASN:LocalAssignedValue* such as 65101:1 where 65101 is the Autonomous System Number and 1 is a locally assigned value.
-But from the routers perspective, this notation is irrelevant.
+But from a router's perspective, this notation is irrelevant.
 It compares the whole 8 bytes.

 A route distinguisher can be assigned per VPN, per VRF, or per VRF per site.
 Therefore, an RD should not be expected to necessarily describe a site or a VPN.
 It may or it may not depending on the RD design used.
 What is required of an RD is to distinguish and provide uniqueness among routes; not sites or VPNs.